Scott Jennings at Hobnob

 - Has earned the respect of some of the country's most powerful political leaders, including former President George W. Bush

-Scott’s career has taken him across the country as part of four presidential campaigns and numerous federal and state races.
-He served in key roles in both of President George W. Bush’s campaigns in 2000 and 2004, before becoming Special Assistant to the President in 2005, serving under top Bush strategist Karl Rove in the White House Office of Political Affairs.
-Scott served as a liaison to members of Congress, state, and local officials, and key business, political, and community leaders nationwide, and his office advised the President on numerous issues.
+Scott’s career has taken him across the country as part of four presidential campaigns and numerous U.S. Senate, congressional, state, and local races.
+He served in key roles in both of President George W. Bush’s campaigns in 2000 and 2004, before becoming Special Assistant to the President in 2005, working under Karl Rove.
+At the White House, Scott served as a liaison to members of Congress, state and local officials, and key business, political and community leaders nationwide.
+His office advised the president on numerous issues and was part of the confirmation process for two Supreme Court Justices.

-Scott grew up in Dawson Springs, Kentucky, and graduated from the University of Louisville in 2000.
-He is married to the former Autumn Stiff of Whitesville, Kentucky, and they have four sons, Everett (8), Winston (4), Thatcher (2), and Harlan (born August 30, 2017).
-The family has adopted two rescue animals—Rufus the basset hound and Luna the parakeet.
-They currently reside in Prospect, Kentucky.
+Scott was born on October 26, 1977, in Princeton, Kentucky.
+He grew up in Dawson Springs, Kentucky, and graduated from the University of Louisville.
+Scott is married to the former Autumn Stiff of Whitesville, Kentucky, and they have four sons: Everett, Winston, Thatcher, and Harlan.